 If you are charged with a felony, you have the right to a probable cause hearing within 15 days of your first appearance.
 The Court will review whether the prosecution has probable cause to proceed with your case.
 While some cases are dismissed at this stage, most are not.
 However, the judge can reduce your charges if there is evidence that a lesser charge is warranted.

 If your charges are downgraded to only misdemeanors, your case will stay in district court.
-If your felonies remain, your case will proceed to the Superior Court—according to a document published by the North Carolina Judicial Branch pertaining to the North Carolina Criminal Justice Process.
+If your felonies remain, your case will proceed to the Superior Court, according to the North Carolina Judicial Branch.

-A Lawyer Can Aid You in the Pre-Trial Process
+A Lawyer From our Team Can Aid You in the Pre-Trial Process

 The jury will render a verdict.
 If you are convicted, the judge will sentence you by using North Carolina’s sentencing guidelines.
 Your sentence will be based on your prior record score and the classification of the charges of which you were convicted or to which you pled guilty.
-You can be sentenced to community, intermediate, or active punishment.
+You can be sentenced to:

 Your sentence may include court costs, fines, and restitution to the victim.
 If you are sentenced to probation or parole, violating your terms of supervision can result in revocation of your probation, meaning you can be sent to jail or prison to serve active time.

 When you are arrested for a crime, you can face serious consequences, ranging from a permanent criminal record to incarceration.
-When you are charged with a crime, you may want to contact a Rutherfordton criminal defense lawyer to ensure your rights are protected.
+When you are charged with a crime, you may want to contact a Rutherfordton criminal defense lawyer from our team to ensure your rights are protected.

-If you are facing criminal charges, call Farmer & Morris Law, PLLC today at (828) 286-3866 for a free consultation.
+If you are facing criminal charges, call Farmer & Morris Law, PLLC, today for a free consultation.